zowe/docs-site/docs/user-guide/api-mediation/configuration-saf-resource-checking.md

 ## SAF Resource Checking

-The API ML can check for the authorization of the user on certain endpoints.
+API ML can check for the authorization of the user on certain endpoints.
 Access to a SAF resource is checked with ESM.

 Verification of the SAF resource is provided by the following three providers: